 A few drops of all natural peppermint oil on a cotton ball thumb tacked to the wall or underside of the roof.
 (Just in case, avoid using peppermint oil in such as way as might result in direct contact with the bare skin of nestlings, as it could be an irritant.)

-Some folks poison rats in nestboxes.
-Quintox is recommended because it is less likely to cause secondary poisoning to hawks/owls that may eat poisoned rats.
+Some folks poison rats in nestboxes as a last resort.
+However, this is NOT recommended, in part because predators may eat poisoned rodents.
+Quintox is considered less likely to cause secondary poisoning to hawks/owls that may eat poisoned rats.
 Take rat bait pellets and embed them in silicone to make little patties, and place them underneath the nest.
 Any dead rats should be picked up with a plastic bag and disposed of in the trash.

 Deer mice and several other common mouse species can carry Hantavirus Four Corners (also known as Muerto Canyon) virus, which causes a rare but deadly pulmonary syndrome.
 The virus is transmitted by infected rodents through urine, droppings, or saliva.
 Breathing in airborne particles contaminated with mouse droppings can cause infection.
 The onset of Hantavirus begins with a flu-like illness.
 People may experience a fever, sore muscles, headache, nausea and have shortness of breath.
 Chills, vomiting, diarrhea, and abdominal pain have also been reported.
 Most cases reported a dry, non-productive cough.
 As the disease progresses, fluid builds up in the lungs, making breathing very difficult.
 Approximately 60-70% of infected people will die.